Japan's Economy, Abenomics, Recession and Impact on U.S. Economy

 The government tried fiscal policy.
 It spent on highways and other infrastructure.
 That created the high debt-to-GDP ratio.

 By 2005, companies had repaired their balance sheets.
 In 2007, Japan's economy started to improve.
-It was up 2.1 percent in 2007, and 3.2 percent in Q1 2008, leading many to believe it had finally grown out of its 20-year slump.
+It was up 2.1 percent in 2007 and 3.2 percent in Q1 2008.
+This led many to believe it had finally grown out of its 20-year slump.

 The 2008 financial crisis sent GDP growth plummeting 12.9 percent in the fourth quarter.
 It was the worst decline since the 1974 recession.
 Japan's economic collapse was a shock, since Q3 growth was only down 0.1 percent, following a decrease of 2.4 percent in Q2 2008.
 The severe downturn was a result of slumping exports in consumer electronics and auto sales.
 That sector was 16 percent of Japan's economy.
 It had been a driving force behinds the country's economic revival from 2002 to 2008.

 Earthquake, Tsunami and Fukushima Disaster Impact

-On March 11, 2011, Japan suffered an 9.0 magnitude earthquake.
+On March 11, 2011, Japan suffered a 9.0 magnitude earthquake.
 It created a 100-foot tsunami that flooded the Fukushima nuclear power plant disaster.
 It occurred just as Japan's economy was emerging from the Great Recession.
 In 2010, GDP increased by a healthy 3 percent.
 That was the fastest growth in 20 years.

-Japan lost much of its electricity generation when it shut down nearly all its nuclear power plants after the earthquake.
+Japan lost much of its electricity generation when it shut down almost all its nuclear power plants after the earthquake.
 The economy shrank 0.5 percent in 2011 as manufacturing slowed due to the crisis.

 How It Affects the U.S. Economy

 The Bank of Japan had been the largest foreign holder of U.S. debt until China replaced it in 2008.
 Both Japan and China do this to control the value of their currencies relative to the dollar.
 They must keep their exports competitively priced.
 But this strategy drove Japan's debt to 182 percent of total GDP output even before Abenomics.